On the minimum number of chips allowing an infinite Chip-firing game: Introduction

-In order to improve this formula, we introduce an algebraic tool which has already been highly used in Chip-firing studies: the primitive period vector $v_G$ and the period length $P$ (see Section $2$ for formal definitions).
-Thanks to them, we are able to restrict the set of strategies to some particular $P$-periodic strategies.
-Moreover, we show that the optimal gain is obtained after $P-1$ steps (see Theorem~\ref{Second formula}).
-This new formula is particularly interesting from a heuristic point of view, as we shall explain in the last section.
+In order to improve this formula, we introduce an algebraic tool which has already been highly used in Chip-firing studies: the \textit{primitive period vector} $v_G$, which is the smallest positive vector cancelling the Laplacian matrix of the graph (see e.g. \cite{Bjor92,Toth18,Toth22}).
+Each component of $v_G$ gives the minimum number of time each vertex must be activated in order to go back to the initial configuration.
+Hence, the \textit{period length} $P = ||v_G||_1$ gives the total number of activations in a cycle of an infinite game.
+Thanks to this, we are able to restrict the set of strategies to some particular $P$-periodic strategies.
+Moreover, we show that the minimal gain is obtained after $P-1$ steps (see Theorem~\ref{Second formula}).
+Although unsurprising, given the interpretation of $P$, this result requires a particularly long proof.

-Finally, we show that $c$ can also be computed thanks to a more intrinsic property of the graph which we shall call \textit{primitive feedback number}, as it relies on $v_G$ but is equal to the traditional feedback number if $G$ is Eulerian.
-This characterisation is rather technical and involves the construction of an auxiliary graph, called the \textit{primitive extension} of $G$ and denoted by $\hat{G}$, which has a large number of edges.
+Finally, we show that $c$ can also be computed thanks to a more intrinsic property of the graph, which we shall call \textit{primitive feedback number}, as it relies on $v_G$ but is equal to the traditional feedback number if $G$ is Eulerian.
+This characterisation uses all the previous results about the dynamical bounds and involves the construction of an auxiliary graph, called the \textit{primitive extension} of $G$, which is built by duplicating all the vertices according to the components of $v_G$.
 (See Definition~\ref{prim} and Theorem~\ref{Genfeednum}.)
-Although purely theoretical, this result shows that the general case is, after all, not so different from the Eulerian case.
+In particular, this result shows that the equality $c=f$ in the Eulerian case is actually a manifestation of a non-Eulerian phenomenon, governed by the primitive period vector.